varun1724/task-manager/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project) Our group plans to use C++ as our main language as C++ is incredibly responsive and in the long term is incredibly efficient.
 Due to us using C++, we would have to use Valgrind to check for memory leaks, GDB for debugging, Visual Studio Code as our IDE and to be able to connect to UCR's servers, GitHub for distributed version control, for Scrum we are using GitHub, MoqUps/LucidChart for diagrams, and the GTest structure for unit tests.
  > * What will be the input/output of your project?
- Input - Tasks and times for the task
- Input - Priority assignment
- Output - The tasks that need to be done at the specific time/date.
+ Input - Tasks and times for the task, Priority assignment Output - The tasks that need to be done at the specific time/date and their priority value.
- Output - Some type of marker to show the priority of the tasks.
  > * What are the features that the project provides?
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
   The task manager will prompt users if they want to see their tasks or add a task.
 If the user wants to see their tasks, it will output all the tasks with the tasks with earlier dates displayed first.
 Tasks with the same date will be displayed by the ones with higher priority value.
 If they user instead wants add a task.
 The program will prompt the user to enter the name of the task, then the date, and lastly assign a priority value to the task.